Skip to main content

 Creating project

-To use Express, you need to install it on your system.
-Run the following command:express package on your system, allowing you to use Express in your application.
+This command installs the express package on your system, allowing you to use Express in your application.

 Developing project